wwwhtml/syslog-ng-meraki-config/README.md

-# Syslog-ng and Meraki URLs and Events Configuration
+# Syslog-ng Server Install and Configuration with Meraki URLs and Events Logs

+Note: I am pro privacy, but I am making this tutorial public so school districts can do a good use of it, to protect the students.

 Installation and configuration of syslog-ng server with meraki urls and events logs on Linux Mint.

 For this example we use:
 "admin" = as the sudo user.
 192.168.0.10 = as the server IP adddress, and the 514 port.
 192.168.0.20 = as the Meraki Appliance IP address.
+Not shown here, but you will need to point your Meraki appliance to send the logs to your server.

 ### Steps
 1. Installing syslog-ng